 AWS is a vast collection of cloud computing services.
 AWS is also known as the powerhouse of databases, storage, analytics, networking, management, and deployment or delivery options which are available for developers.
 Amazon’s Elastic Compute Cloud (EC2) or AWS, is the legitimate IaaS (Infrastructure As A Service) platform and the provider will supply its users with the complete infrastructure such as virtual networks, virtual machines and much more.
 There are numerous PaaS components in AWS like Beanstalk, Fargate, Amazon Container Service (AWS ECS) and such, but in this article, we’d like to keep our focus on the comparison between Heroku and AWS as an infrastructure service.

-Why Should I Choose A Cloud Platform To Host My Web Applications?
+4. Why Should I Choose Heroku or AWS To Host My Web Applications?

 You might be wondering: Why companies are moving to the Cloud?

 The sole purpose of Cloud Computing is to simplify your workload, its platforms offer many advantages compared to local hosting.
 Operational flexibility is probably the main reason why companies adapt to cloud computing services.
 Considering that you need to scale up or down, the cloud platform will scale with you.
 Backup and recovery solutions based on the cloud are a worthy investment for any sized businesses, since they help you save time and dodge the upfront investments.
 Offering you the ability to access, edit or share files anywhere and anytime in real time is another perk which further enhances teamwork, employees’ productivity, and which surely offers more flexibility.
 When it comes to Heroku vs AWS, these are only a few reasons why everyone is now implementing Cloud Computing features.

 But that’s not all!

 5. Want to know the best part about Heroku vs. AWS?